-So, in the spirit of the week, here is our beginner’s guide to learning to read a map:
+So, in the spirit of the week, here is our beginner’s guide to map reading basics:

 Before heading out on your adventure, it’s imperative that you have the correct equipment to hand.
 In terms of navigation, this includes the correct Ordnance Survey map, a good compass, a torch and a pencil.
 At this time of year (or in fact any time of year in England and Wales!) it’s also a good idea to buy a waterproof map case which will protect your map against changeable, inclement weather.